metaclass-nl/filter-bundle/README.md

 - supports nested logic (like parentheses in SQL)
 - supports multiple criteria for the same property
 - existing requests keep working unmodified if not using "and", "or" or "not" as query parameters.
-- works with built in filters of Api Platform, except for DateFilter with EXCLUDE_NULL.
+- works with built-in filters of Api Platform, except for DateFilter with EXCLUDE_NULL.
 A DateFilter subclass is provided to correct this.
-- For security reasons as of version 2.0 criteria from extensions and filters that are not nested in "and", "or" or "not" are allways combined through AND with the criteria
-  added by LogicFilter
+- For security reasons as of version 2.0 criteria from extensions and filters that are not nested in "and", "or" or "not" are always combined through AND with the criteria added by LogicFilter

 Usage